-Adopted by the 40th WMA General Assembly, Vienna, Austria, September 1988 and amended by the 49th WMA General Assembly, Hamburg, Germany, November 1997 the 58th WMA General Assembly, Copenhagen, Denmark, October 2007 and the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011
+Adopted by the 40th World Medical Assembly, Vienna, Austria, September 1988 revised by the 49th WMA General Assembly, Hamburg, Germany, November 1997 the 58th WMA General Assembly, Copenhagen, Denmark, October 2007 the 62nd WMA General Assembly, Montevideo, Uruguay, October 2011 and the 73rd WMA General Assembly, Berlin, Germany, October 2022

-More than one in three adults worldwide (more than 1.1 billion people) smokes, 80 percent of whom live in low- and middle-income countries.
-Smoking and other forms of tobacco use affect every organ system in the body, and are major causes of cancer, heart disease, stroke, chronic obstructive pulmonary disease, fetal damage, and many other conditions.
-Five million deaths occur worldwide each year due to tobacco use.
-If current smoking patterns continue, it will cause some 10 million deaths each year by 2020 and 70 percent of these will occur in developing countries.
-Tobacco use was responsible for 100 million deaths in the 20th century and will kill one billion people in the 21st century unless effective interventions are implemented.
-Furthermore, secondhand smoke - which contains more than 4000 chemicals, including more than 50 carcinogens and many other toxins - causes lung cancer, heart disease, and other illnesses in nonsmokers.
+Over 80 percent of the world's 1.3 billion smokers live in low- and middle-income countries.
+Smoking and other forms of tobacco use adversely affect every organ system in the body, and are major causes of cancer, heart disease, stroke, chronic obstructive pulmonary disease, fetal damage, and many other conditions.
+Smokers have up to a 50% higher risk of developing severe disease and death from COVID-19.
+Eight million deaths occur worldwide each year due to tobacco and tobacco- derived products.
+Tobacco will kill one billion people in the 21st century unless effective interventions are implemented.